abdrau26/MS-Excel-VBA-Record-Sorter/README.md

 ##  How It Works

 The macro `userInputForm` combines custom VBA with pre‑recorded sorting routines.
-Here is the complete, polished code inside the workbook:
+Here is the complete code inside the workbook: